BYRIO/krita-webdoc-zh/KritaFAQ.rst

 and panning.
 Nvidia and recent Intel GPUs give the best results.
 Make sure your OpenGL drivers support OpenGL 3.2 as the minimum.
 AMD/ATI GPU’s are known to be troublesome, especially with the proprietary drivers on Linux.
-However, it works perfectly with the radeon free driver on linux for supported AMD GPU.
+However, it works perfectly with the Radeon free driver on linux for supported AMD GPU.

 *For Krita 3.3 or later:* Krita on Windows can use Direct3D 11 for graphics acceleration (through ANGLE).
 This is enabled automatically on systems with an Intel GPU.

-I can't edit text from PSD files created by photoshop
+I can't edit text from PSD files created by Photoshop
 -----------------------------------------------------

 There is no text support for psd file yet.
 The text will appear